Fstream7/fumofumo_plush_bot/README.md

  - `/cancel` exit from FSM
  - `/list_fumos` list all fumos in db.
  - `/list_fumos name` list fumos by name in db.
+ - `/update_fumo_cache` Fumos cache updating daily, you can manually update it with this command